SS Lake SuperiorPrairie HomesteadVerigin Sask.CCUB Brilliant

 ABOUT THE DOUKHOBORS

-Doukhobors today, whether as individuals or organizations, continue to be active pacifists and aspire to preserve their traditional values, Russian language and customs.
+Doukhobors today, as individuals or organizations, continue to be active pacifists and aspire to preserve their traditional values, Russian heritage, language and customs.
 They are also proud Canadian citizens and participants in the economic, social and cultural landscape of this country.